waynekhalifa/locummeds/README.md

-# This is gulp workflow that uses es6 and sass
+# This is Locum Meds child Theme